moaaadl/library-manager/readme.md

 A clean and simple command-line project to manage your book collection using Python and Object-Oriented Programming.

-## Features

-- Add books with title, author, and year
-- Show all books in the library
-- Search for a book by title
-- Remove a book from the collection (and file!)
-- Saves your data in a `books.json` file automatically

 ## How to Run It